CristianLara/herd-website/README.md

 #Herd

 ##Introduction
-Herd is a project created by Dartis Willis, Neven Wang-Tomic, and Cristian Lara for CS 147, Intro to HCI Design at Stanford University.
-This project is centered around the idea of "CrowdPower", and leverages this to provide the public with relevant information about events to help decide what events to attend.
+Herd is an application created and developed by Dartis Willis, Neven Wang-Tomic, and Cristian Lara for CS 147: Intro to HCI Design at Stanford University.
+The application is centered around the idea of Crowd Power, and leverages it to provide the public with relevant and useful information about events.

 ## Credit
 The Herd website is based on [Start Bootstrap](http://startbootstrap.com/) - [Freelancer](http://startbootstrap.com/template-overviews/freelancer/)